Stencil Tutorial Including Tips And Tricks

 This chandelier stencil from Hobby Lobby has been used before.
 Can you tell?
 I’m bad about washing the stencils after I use them.
-Anyway, tape your stencil in place.
+Anyway, the first step in stenciling is to tape your stencil in place.

 Find a stencil brush, yes this is a must have.
 I use a real brush not a sponge brush.
 Dip the brush in the paint and then dab it on a paper towel until the brush is almost dry, really, really, dry.
 You can always add more paint but it’s hard to remove big globs of paint once they are there.
 Next swirl your paint on by moving the brush in circular motions….do not pounce…circular motions with the brush.